 When looking to increase the value of each customer, it is important to build strategies that improve your interactions with a given individual.
 You want people to come back more frequently to purchase than they currently are.
 The more often a customer purchases, the higher your average customer lifetime value (CLV) will be and the more you can afford to spend on a qualified lead.

-Let’s explore some proven tactics to help increase order frequency.
+Let’s explore some proven eCommerce marketing tactics to help increase purchase frequency.

 - Email Marketing